-NCU’s master’s degree in General Education specialization provides a broad base of knowledge, research and critical thinking skills from which to tailor your education to your career interests and goals.
+NCU’s Master’s in Education specialization provides a broad base of knowledge, research and critical thinking skills from which to tailor your education to your career interests and goals.
 NCU’s online education master’s degree program will further your understanding of education theory and best practices, as well as how to apply these principles in your profession.
 With the guidance of your mentoring professors, you will also develop a strong core of education and research knowledge, which you will partner with elective courses that further your own particular interests.

 Certification and Licensing

 The School of Education serves educational leaders by providing online graduate studies in education to reach worldwide populations.
 The MEd program is designed to reach national and international markets and does not purport to provide licensure or certification in any particular state or country.
 Certification requirements vary by state.
 Students are advised to contact their state department of education or local school district for guidance in obtaining certification or licensure, or for approval in fulfilling district level incentive programs.

 There are several reasons why an educator would want to pursue a graduate degree in education that does not lead to state licensing or certification.

 Reasons may include:

 - "Move up" steps on the salary schedule.

 - Improve skills and professionalism in general or to pursue a ”leadership” position outside the classroom (school-based or district level).